 Risk Description Market risk The value of some investments move up and down over time because of changes in market conditions.
 Market conditions are influenced by many factors including the state of the economy (both domestic and overseas), investor sentiment, political, environmental, technological, regulatory and tax changes.
 We spread our investments across different markets to reduce the likelihood or impact of this risk.
 Exchange rate risk The value of the New Zealand dollar relative to other currencies can go up and down.
 This affects the returns of funds that have investments denominated in foreign currencies.
 We use derivatives to hedge the effect of changes to exchange rates to reduce the likelihood or impact of this risk.
 Credit risk An investment in cash, fixed interest or derivatives may be affected if a person doesn't pay what they owe.
 This could result in lower returns or the loss of some or all of the money invested by a fund.
 We apply credit quality criteria to reduce the likelihood or impact of this risk.
 Asset allocation risk Returns are affected by how a fund's assets are allocated across different types of assets.
 Different types of assets will have different risks.
-For example: • if a fund invests in cash or fixed interest, it can be affected by interest rate risk • if a fund invests in equities, it can be affected by equity investment risk • if a fund invests in property, it can be affected by property risk • if a fund uses derivatives, it can be affected by derivative risk These risks are described below.
-Interest rate risk Investments in cash and fixed interest assets can be affected by interest rate movements.
+For example: if a fund invests in cash or fixed interest, it can be affected by interest rate risk if a fund invests in equities, it can be affected by equity investment risk if a fund invests in property, it can be affected by property risk if a fund uses derivatives, it can be affected by derivative risk These risks are described below.
+Interest rate risk Fixed Interest investments are affected by changes in interest rates.
+The price of a fixed interest investment typically falls as interest rates increase and rises as interest rates decline.
+This means returns from fixed interest may vary if interest rates change.
 We spread our investments across different markets to reduce the likelihood or impact of fixed interest rate movements.
 Equity investment risk Investments in equities can be influenced by things such as the performance of the company or entity, the general outlook of investors in the market and the economic performance of its region or sector.
 We choose different equities across different regions and sectors to reduce the impact of the performance of individual equities.